Jean Grey: Emergence of powers and joining the X-Men

-Jean's mutant powers of telepathy and telekinesis first manifest when her best friend is hit by a car and killed.
-Jean mentally links with her friend and nearly dies as well.
-The event leaves her comatose, and she is brought back to consciousness when her parents seek the help of powerful mutant telepath, Charles Xavier.
-Xavier blocks her telepathy until she is old enough to be able to control it, leaving her with access only to her telekinetic powers.
-Xavier later recruits her as a teenager to be part of his X-Men team as "Marvel Girl", the team's sole female member.
-After several missions with the X-Men, Xavier removes Jean's mental blocks and she is able to use and control her telepathic powers.
-She begins a relationship with teammate Cyclops, which persists as her main romantic relationship, though she also develops a mutual secret attraction to a later addition to the team, Wolverine.
+Jean's mutant powers of telepathy and telekinesis first manifested when her best friend was hit by a car and killed.
+Jean mentally linked with her friend and nearly died as well.
+The event left her comatose, and she was brought back to consciousness when her parents sought the help of powerful mutant telepath, Charles Xavier.
+Xavier blocked her telepathy until she was old enough to be able to control it, leaving her with access only to her telekinetic powers.
+Xavier later recruited her as a teenager to be part of his X-Men team as "Marvel Girl", the team's sole female member.
+After several missions with the X-Men, Xavier removed Jean's mental blocks and she was able to use and control her telepathic powers.
+She began a relationship with teammate Cyclops, which persisted as her main romantic relationship.

 Phoenix Force and first death

 During an emergency mission in space, the X-Men find their shuttle damaged.
 Jean pilots the shuttle back to Earth, but is exposed to fatal levels of radiation.
-Dying, but determined to save Cyclops and her friends, Jean calls out for help and is answered by the cosmic entity, the Phoenix Force.
+Dying, but determined to save Cyclops and her friends, Jean calls out for help and is answered by the cosmic entity the Phoenix Force.
 The Phoenix Force, the sum of all life in the universe, is moved by Jean's wish to save herself and her friends.
 It takes the form of a duplicate body to house Jean's psyche.
 The duplication is so exact that the Phoenix Force believes itself to be Jean Grey, and places Jean's dying body in a healing cocoon.
 This cocoon is later described as a Phoenix Egg.
 The ship crashes in Jamaica Bay, with the other X-Men unharmed.

-The Phoenix Force, as Jean Grey, emerges in a new costume and adopts the new codename "Phoenix", with immense cosmic powers.
-Meanwhile, the cocoon containing the real Jean Grey sinks to the bottom of the bay, unnoticed.
-Phoenix continues her life as Jean Grey with the other X-Men, joining them on missions and saving the universe.
-During "The Dark Phoenix Saga", Phoenix becomes overwhelmed and corrupted by her first taste of evil and transforms into a force of total destruction, called "Dark Phoenix", inadvertently killing the inhabitants of a planetary system, after consuming its star, and jeopardizing the entire universe.
-However, Jean's personality manages to take control and Phoenix commits suicide to ensure the universe's safety.
+The Phoenix Force, assuming Jean's identity, emerges wearing a new costume and adopts the codename "Phoenix"; meanwhile, the cocoon containing the real Jean Grey sinks to the bottom of the bay, unnoticed.
+Phoenix continues her life as Jean Grey with the other X-Men, joining them on missions and even helping to save the universe.
+During "The Dark Phoenix Saga", Phoenix becomes overwhelmed and corrupted by her first taste of evil and transforms into a force of total destruction called "Dark Phoenix", inadvertently killing the inhabitants of a planetary system after consuming its star, and jeopardizing the entire universe.
+However, Jean's personality manages to take control and Phoenix dies by suicide to ensure the safety of the universe.